Gray angelfish: Utilisation

 The gray angelfish is a popular fish in the aquarium trade.
 Specimens enter the trade from Florida throughout the year.
 Between 1995 and 2000 over 12,000 fish of this species entered the trade, which originated in Brazil.
 The species has been bred in captivity.
 It is also caught in some areas for food.

-There have been reports of ciguatera poisoning from consumption of this species.
+Toxicity

+The consumption of gray angelfish is known to occasionally cause ciguatera poisoning.
+However, the risk of ciguatera poisoning from consuming this species is nonetheless considered low.